Amy Goodman: Filmography

-She is the subject of the documentary "Steal this Story, Please!" that had its world premiere as the first screening in the DC/DOX film festival on June 12, 2025.
+She is the subject of the Tia Lessin and Carl Deal documentary Steal This Story, Please!, which had its world premiere as the first screening in the DC/DOX film festival on June 12, 2025.
 She appeared in person at DC's Woolly Mammoth Theatre Company, along with the filmmakers, for a discussion after the screening.
+The documentary, by filmmakers Carl Deal and Tia Lessin, is scheduled to open at New York's IFC Center in April 2026.
 In 2006, Goodman narrated the film One Bright Shining Moment: The Forgotten Summer of George McGovern, a documentary chronicling the life and times of the retired Democratic politician George McGovern, focusing on his failed 1972 bid for the presidency.